mrinalkumarjha/AngularJS/README.md

 	for a property which is readonly field in ui just add :: before it. so what will happened is on very first load one watcher will be attached to it but for subsequent digest cycle no watcher will be attached to this one time property.

-	> custome watcher. it is used when we add watch on variable
+	> custome watcher. it is used when we add watch on variable.

 	// custom watcher
             $scope.$watch(`CustomerAmount`, function () {